Kepler space telescope: Retirement

 Artwork commissioned by NASA to commemorate the retirement of Kepler in October–November 2018.

 On October 30, 2018, NASA announced that the Kepler space telescope, having run out of fuel, and after nine years of service and the discovery of over 2,600 exoplanets, has been officially retired, and will maintain its current, safe orbit, away from Earth.
 The spacecraft was deactivated with a "goodnight" command sent from the mission's control center at the Laboratory for Atmospheric and Space Physics on November 15, 2018.
-Kepler's retirement coincides with the 388th anniversary of Johannes Kepler's death in 1630.
+Kepler's retirement coincided with the 388th anniversary of Johannes Kepler's death in 1630.